 Summarized Concern/Issue ATSDR's Response 14 In 2003, evidence was found of radioactive releases into the environment which may have contaminated nearby residential areas.
-Cs-137 was found in soil samples downwind from SRS as high as 174 picocuries/kg and downstream from SRS in vegetation as high as 1254 pCi/kg.
-The latter contamination was six times the EPA drinking water maximum of 200 pCi/kg.
-Based on ATSDR's evaluation of over 7,000 soil monitoring data records collected by USDOE-SR, GDNR-EPD, and SCDHEC-ESOP from 1993 to 2010, the maximum concentration of cesium-137 in off-site soil was 16.68 picocuries per gram (pCi/g), which exceeded the NCRP Report No. 129 Land-use Scenario Screening Values used by ATSDR to evaluate this exposure pathway.
+Cs-137 was found in soil samples downwind from SRS as high as 174 picocuries/kilogram (or 0.174 picocurie/gram) and downstream from SRS in vegetation as high as 1254 pCi/kg (or 1.254 pCi/g).
+The latter contamination was six times the EPA drinking water maximum of 200 pCi/kg ( this should actually be 200 pCi/L ).
+Based on ATSDR's evaluation of over 7,000 soil monitoring data records collected by USDOE-SR, GDNR-EPD, and SCDHEC-ESOP from 1993 to 2010, the maximum concentration of cesium-137 in off- site soil was 16.68 picocuries per gram (pCi/g), which exceeded the NCRP Report No. 129 Land-use Scenario Screening Values used by ATSDR to evaluate this exposure pathway.
 However, this sample was collected on the river bank at Little Hell's Landing and four months later another sample was collected at this location with the result of 0.0675 pCi/g Cs-137.
 One sample from the Steel Creek delta and one sample from the Savannah River swamp also exceeded the ATSDR screening level.
 All of these concentrations were likely caused by a well-known past surface water release from the site.
 No one lives on or farms this area.
 All other soil sample results reviewed by ATSDR were below the screening level.
 (See the Evaluation of Radioactive Contaminants in Off-site Surface Soils section of this PHA).
-In this community concern, a contaminant concentration detected in vegetation is being compared to a drinking water standard: this is entirely inappropriate for public health screening.
+NOTE: Additional information in italics was added by ATSDR.
+The information included in the last parentheses was added as a correction.
+In this community concern, a contaminant concentration detected in vegetation is being compared to a drinking water standard: this is inappropriate for public health screening.
 Instead, a cesium-137 concentration in vegetation needs to be compared to a screening level for cesium-137 in that same type of vegetation, and so forth.
 Please refer to the SRS PHA on biota (ATSDR 2012).
 Cesium-137 concentrations detected in water were evaluated by ATSDR in its PHA titled "Evaluation of Off-Site Groundwater and Surface Water Contamination at the Savannah River Site (USDOE)" (ATSDR 2007).
 Please refer to that PHA for an appropriate public health evaluation that compares contaminant concentrations detected in groundwater and surface water to water comparison values.
 Air C Quality and Pollution 15 People living near SRS are concerned about quality of air.
 As mentioned in the General air quality section of this PHA, for over 20 years USEPA and state environmental agencies have evaluated general air quality in South Carolina based on ambient air concentration measurements of six common air pollutants (i.e., criteria pollutants) as well as radioactive The quality of the air is not good. materials.
-The criteria pollutants include the following: • Carbon monoxide Concerned about whether the air quality is being monitored.
-LeadNitrogen dioxide Participants reported that they had been warned not to open car windows when driving through SRS because the air quality is poor.
-Ozone Two forms of particulate matter Particulate matter with aerodynamic particle size of 2.5 microns or less (PM{2.5}) Particulate matter with aerodynamic particle size of 10 microns or less (PM10) Air quality throughout the region has decreased and the impacts of SRS on that trend should be discussed.
-Sulfur dioxide Various sources contribute to airborne levels of the criteria pollutants.
+The criteria pollutants include the following: Carbon monoxide Concerned about whether the air quality is being monitored.
+Lead Nitrogen dioxide Participants reported that they had been warned not to open car windows when driving through SRS because the air quality is poor.
+Ozone Two forms of particulate matter Particulate matter with a mean aerodynamic diameter of 2.5 microns or less (PM2.5) Particulate matter with a mean aerodynamic diameter of 10 microns or less (PM10) Air quality throughout the region has decreased and the impacts of SRS on that trend should be discussed.
+Particulate matter with a mean aerodynamic diameter of 10 microns or less (PM10) Sulfur dioxide Various sources contribute to airborne levels of the criteria pollutants.
 USEPA has established a health-